 No government wants to be in the position of returning any of that funding to the feds.
 But losing funding due to a failure to comply with post federal award requirements is a common occurrence.
 We saw what happened after the Great Recession, when the loss and turnover of experienced staff hurt cities’ ability to manage their resources.
 Research in 2015 by the U.S. Government Accountability Office found that this staffing shortage caused some federal grant funds to remain unspent and “greatly reduced the ability of some cities to carry out grant compliance and oversight responsibilities.”
 Two single audits of Detroit's grant management, for example, found more than $45 million in questionable costs.With even more money to manage this time around, and similar capacity restraints, the pressure to invest funds effectively is even greater.
 Smart investing should start with laying the foundation for sound program and financial management.

-InsightGovernment ImpactAn update of CohnReznick's collaboration with federal, state, and local governments.
-Learn more.
+InsightGovernment Impact: Q1 2023An update on CohnReznick's collaboration with federal, state, and local governments.

 InsightFederal grant compliance: A discussion checklist for avoiding clawbacksCarson Phillips, Kevin EpleyFederal funding comes with rules for recipients.
 Discuss these questions to drive compliance around financial controls, programmatic requirements, and more.